compphylo/compphylo.github.io/index.md

 ### MESS
-MESS is a novel comparative phylogeographic model grounded in community ecological theory will be introduced.
-This integrative approach makes use of four data axes (distributions of traits, abundances, genetic diversities/ divergences, and phylogenetic patterns) to enable testing alternative community assembly models (neutral vs non-neutral) and estimating parameters underlying different assembly processes (e.g. dispersal vs in situ speciation).
-These methods which capitalize on the widespread use of DNA barcoding and meta-barcoding approaches will be implemented in the software package MESS designed by I. Overcast.
+MESS is a novel comparative phylogeographic model grounded in community ecological theory.
+This integrative approach makes use of four data axes (distributions of traits, abundances, genetic diversities/divergences, and phylogenetic patterns) to enable testing alternative community assembly models (neutral vs non-neutral) and estimating parameters underlying different assembly processes (e.g. dispersal vs in situ speciation).
+This method capitalizes on the widespread use of DNA barcoding and meta-barcoding approaches and is implemented in the software package MESS co-developed by I.
+Overcast & M. Ruffley.

 * What kind of genetic data it uses: MESS requires population-level sampling (5-10 individuals per species) from a local community or multiple local communities.